Kangyu-Wang/kangyu-wang.github.io/text/talks.md

 &nbsp;

 ## Invited
+- **Investment returns, risk appetites, luck egalitarianism, and the put seller of the last resort**, *LSE Choice Group* LSE, 9/10/2024
-- **AI for Finance, Measure of Uncertainty, and New Challenges to Prudential Regulation**, *The Machine Intelligence and Normative Theory Lab* </br>
+- **How AI Challenges Prudential Regulation**, *The Machine Intelligence and Normative Theory Lab* </br>
   Australian National University, 15/8/24
 - **When to flip a coin?
 An internalist approach to hard choices**, *Value Theory Discussion Group* </br>
   Rutgers-New Brunswick, New Jersey, 5/4/2024